What do you when your 3 year old says no to everything, no matter what? Learn the vital tactics to discipline and handle the endless no’s.

 But can you imagine living under those circumstances?
 It’s tough being a kid sometimes.
 And we have to remember that when we’re on the brink of another power struggle.

 Instead, be particular with which behaviors need correcting and which ones you can ignore.
-Kids, like us, have a limited amount of space for discipline for it to be effective.
+Young children, like us, have a limited amount of space for discipline for it to be effective.
 Focus on the best lessons and leave the rest.

 6. Phrase the task like asking for help

 It may not always seem like it, but kids are wired to please their parents, including helping out.
-Phrase the tasks he needs to do as something you need help with: “It’d be a huge help if you can get these dishes in the sink for me while I wipe the table.”
+Phrase the tasks your child needs to do as something you need help with: “It’d be a huge help if you put on your pajamas while I get ready for bedtime.”

 The focus is on being a helper, rather than being bossed around.
-He’ll feel more independent knowing he’s helping you out, not just obeying orders.
+She’ll feel more independent knowing she’s helping you out, not just obeying orders.

 Plus, you emphasize teamwork.
-He’ll feel that his contribution is something essential to the family unit and will feel proud to take part in it.
+She’ll feel that her contribution is something essential to the family unit and will feel proud to take part in it.

-Listening to our kids and their endless “no’s” is challenging for any parent, but with a few changes, you can get your child to comply more often.
+Listening to 3-year-olds and their endless “no’s” is challenging for any parent, but with a few changes and habits, you can get your child to comply more often.

 Offer choices so he feels more autonomous and independent in his decisions.
 Show empathy to diffuse power struggles and let him know you’re on his side.
 Phrase the task like you’re asking for help.